-- 6. The State uses the following collection procedures (include specific elements contained in the advance notice requirement. the method for applying for a waiver, hearing and appeals procedures, and time frames involved): - A. Advance Notice Procedure
+- 6. The State uses the following collection procedures (include specific elements contained in the advance notice requirement, the method for applying for a waiver, hearing and appeals procedures, and time frames involved): - A. Advance Notice Procedure

-Beneficiaries are notified of the Medi-Cal Estate Recovery program, during their initial application process and during annual redetermination, via the Rights and Responsibilities form (MC219) and Statement of Facts (MC210), which they read and sign.
-Our program also sends beneficiaries notices twice a year, informing them of any updates or changes in laws/procedures affecting estate recoveries.
-In addition, the Department publishes a Medi-Cal Pamphlet and places them in all of California's county welfare offices, which explains that property/assets are allowable for eligibles and indicates under what circumstances Medi-Cal may bill the estate of a deceased beneficiary.
-Heirs, or their representatives, are notified any time the Department intends to claim against a deceased beneficiary's estate or place a lien against an institutionalized beneficiary's real property (if beneficiary or personal representative has indicated no intent to return home), are informed of our legal authority to do so, and are given the opportunity to apply for a hardship waiver or otherwise appeal our decision.
+Beneficiaries are notified of the Medi-Cal Estate Recovery program, during their initial application process and during annual redetermination, via the Rights and Responsibilities form (MC219), Statement of Facts (MC210), or other forms, which they read and sign.
+Our program also sends beneficiaries notices annually, informing them of the program, including any updates or changes in laws/procedures affecting estate recoveries.
+In addition, the Department publishes a Medi-Cal Pamphlet and places the form on the Department's webpage which explains the circumstances Medi-Cal may bill the estate of a deceased beneficiary.
+Heirs, or their representatives, are notified any time the Department intends to claim against a deceased beneficiary's estate or place a lien against a beneficiary residing in an institution's real property (if beneficiary or personal representative has indicated no intent to return home), are informed of our legal authority to do so, and are given the opportunity to apply for a hardship waiver or otherwise appeal our decision.